umhau/umhau.github.io/_posts/2020-11-9-find-stuff-fast-ish.md

 That's it.
 You have `find` spit out the path of every file on the system in succession, and then have `grep` check each one for a match.
 It'll return a list of file paths matching the search term.

-However, be careful: this will enumerate everything that the system can see.
+However, be careful: as-is, this will enumerate everything that the system can see.
 That might include some distant, high-latency, freeze-your-system-while-you-wait NFS mounts.
 If you can, replace the `/` with a more targeted initial search directory.